akshayyadawad/Melanoma_Skin_Cancer_Detection/README.md

 - Seborrheic keratosis
 - Squamous cell carcinoma
 - Vascular lesion

-NOTE: The model training may take time to train as you will be working with large epochs.
-It is advised to use GPU runtime in Google Colab.

 **Project Pipeline**
 - Data Reading/Data Understanding → Defining the path for train and test images